 Spain, a digitally mature country within the European environment

-This will take into account 12 indicators grouped into 4 categories: strategy and organisation, customers, digital business and people.
+This will take into account 12 indicators grouped into 4 categories: strategy and organization, customers, digital business and people.

 Among these indicators, we can find some that are closely related to the digital signature, such as digital product and service solutions, digital business innovation and digital workplaces (Digital Workplaces, according to the nomenclature of the report).